Thanmayeedindugala25/hedamo-AFAP/evidence/verification.md

 **Sample output:** the generated subject line and email body, captured in the app screenshot, plus the app's own Fact-Gate analysis panel.

-**Screenshot:** shows "Fact-Gate Status: WARNING" with one flagged infringement.
+**Summary:** shows "Fact-Gate Status: WARNING" with one flagged infringement.

 **Metrics:**